drorlab/pensa/README.md

 # PENSA - Protein Ensemble Analysis

-A collection of python methods to cluster and compare ensembles of protein structures.
+A collection of python methods for exploratory analysis and comparison of protein structural ensembles, e.g., from molecular dynamics simulations.

 With PENSA, you can (currently):
 - compare structural ensembles of proteins via the relative entropy of their features and visualize deviations on a reference structure.
 - project ensembles on their combined principal components (PCs) and sort the structures along a PC.
 - cluster structures via k-means and via regular-space clustering and write out the resulting clusters as trajectories.

 Proteins are featurized via PyEMMA using backbone torsions, sidechain torsions, or backbone C-alpha distances, making PENSA compatible to all functionality available in PyEMMA.
-Trajectories are processed and written using MDAnalysis and plots are generated using Matplotlib.
+Trajectories are processed and written using MDAnalysis.
+Plots are generated using Matplotlib.

 All functionality is available as a python package (installation see below).
 For the most common applications, example [python scripts](https://github.com/drorlab/pensa/tree/master/scripts) are provided.
 To get started, see the [tutorial](https://github.com/drorlab/pensa/tree/master/tutorial).